darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 # 31 Days of Cloud

 Cloud professionals are expected to be familiar with several frameworks and tools that are used daily in cloud development.
-For the month of March, I am dedicating two hours everyday to learning something about cloud development.
+For the month of March, I am dedicating two hours everyday to learning something new about cloud development and then create a tutorial teaching what I learned.

 # Day One